Skip to main content

 • payerId — The buyer’s PayPal payer ID

-This function can return a Promise if you need to perform async operations like capturing the payment.
+This function can return a promise if you need to perform async operations like capturing the payment.

 onCancelno